 Differences between AS/NZS 4801 and ISO 45001

-Why go through the lengthy ISO 45001 accreditation process if you’re an Australia-based business?
+Why go through the lengthy ISO 45001 certification process if you’re an Australia-based business?
 There are major benefits found in the ISO 45001 legislation.
 Complying with these changes will ensure maximum safety of employees.
-Here are the most important differences that make the ISO 45001 accreditation worthwhile for Australian businesses:
+Here are the most important differences that make the ISO 45001 certification worthwhile for Australian businesses:

 - Senior management is now responsible for the 13 responsibilities previously allocated to the Management Representative in the AS/NZS 4801 certification.